Messi-Q/Smart-Contract-Dataset/README.md

     ```

-For instance, when the conditional statement _while_ satisfies _release != 0 && block.timestamp> release_(line 5), the contract executes the _call.value_ transfer operation(line 7);
-Therefore, we mark that the function _releaseAll_ exist the timestamp dependency vulnerability, i.e., label = 1.
+As can be seen, when the conditional statement _while_ satisfies _release != 0 && block.timestamp > release_ (line 5), the function executes the _call.value_ transfer operation (line 7).
+Thus, we label the function _releaseAll_ existing the timestamp dependency vulnerability, i.e., label = 1.

-Case 3：When the control content of the conditional statement don't relate with the return value of the function and money operations(e.g,transfer),
-we label the corresponding function does not exist the timestamp dependency vulnerability.
+Case 3：When the body of the conditional statement is not related to the return value of the function or money operations (e.g., transfer), we label that the corresponding function does not exist the timestamp dependency vulnerability.

     ```
         1.contract BirthdayGift {